slaclab/cpsw-yamlReader/README.buildroot.md

 This driver is crosscompiled against the buildroot versions listed in the variable **BR_ARCHES**, which is defined in the file **config.mak**.

-The driver is compile also for the host architecture, which is defined in the **HARCH** in the same file.
+The driver is compiled also for the host architecture, which is defined in the **HARCH** in the same file.